 Text on a fake T206 Honus Wagner card.

-It should be quite clear that the text on the authentic card has a brown color, whereas the fake Wagner card has a darker, black text.
-There are many variations of fake T206 cards, but I would say that 9 times out of 10 you should be able to figure out authenticity just based on text color alone.
+It should be clear that the authentic card’s text is brown, whereas the fake Wagner card has darker, black text.
+There are many variations of counterfeit T206 cards, but you should be able to determine authenticity based on text color alone 9 out of 10 times.

-And some fakes are just blatantly obvious.
-It should hopefully be clear the issues with this one--totally wrong font--narrower and a different size along with very black text.
+Some fakes are just blatantly obvious.
+Hopefully, the issues with this one are clear: the wrong font, which is narrower and a different size, along with the black text.

 Another blatantly obvious fake Wagner T206 card.